 Over the past few years, the following companies have emerged as specialists in exosome technologies.
 These exosome companies include:

 - Anjarium Biosciences – Anjarium is developing a Hybridosome™ technology to engineer extracellular vesicles (including exosomes) to act as smart carriers.
-The technology allows therapeutic and diagnostic cargoes to be added into the lumen, as well modification of vesicle surface properties (i.e. targeting ligands).
+The technology allows therapeutic and diagnostic cargoes to be added into the lumen, as well as modification of vesicle surface properties (i.e. targeting ligands).

 - Capricor Therapeutics – Capricor has an exclusive worldwide license agreement with Cedars-Sinai Medical Center for IP related to the development of exosomes originating from cardiosphere-derived cells (CDCs) for regenerative medicine applications.

-- Codiak Biosciences – Codiak Biosciences’ technology capitalizes on the unique properties of exosomes which have been shown to deliver nucleic acids, proteins, lipids and small molecules to various cell types.
+- Codiak Biosciences – Codiak Biosciences’ technology capitalizes on the unique properties of exosomes which have been shown to deliver nucleic acids, proteins, lipids, and small molecules to various cell types.

 - Exopharm – Exopharm is Melbourne-based start-up that has a patented purification technology called LEAP that can make proprietary exomeres in large scale and at low cost.
 Exomeres are pharmaceutical-grade vesicles sized 40-200nm that are purified using Exopharm’s LEAP ligand technology.